gpospelov/arch-recipes/doc/step1-arch-btrfs-and-windows.md

 # Installing Arch + btrfs + dual boot with preinstalled Windows on Lenovo Thinkpad T480S.

-This is an instruction how to install Arch Linux with btrfs file system and dual boot for preinstalled Windows.
+This is an instruction how to install Arch Linux with btrfs file system and dual boot (arch, preinstalled Windows).
 Was checked on Lenovo T480s in January, 2020.
 None of special Thinkpad related tuning was required, all basic features (bluetooth, wifi, keyboard lighting and functional keys) were working.

-It is assumed that there is Windows installed on system, that there is unallocated space on drive for future Arch and that we have Arch installation USB in hands.
+We assume further that there is Windows installed on system, that there is unallocated space on drive for future Arch and that we have Arch installation USB in hands.